iotaledger/bee-rfcs/text/0000-iri-v181-transaction-and-bundle/0000-iri-v181-transaction-and-bundle.md

 ```

 `TransactionBuilder`'s setter methods are implemented using generic type parameters `T: TryInto<{FieldType}>` to provide
-some convenience when setting fieds from byte slices.
+some convenience when setting fields from byte slices.
 The `TryFrom` implementations for each field type ensure that the
 byte slices only encode correct trits.
 If the data comes from a trusted source, the checks can be circumvented by
 explicitly constructing the target object and that one in the setter.
 For example, when setting the `tag` field on
 a `builder: TransactionBuilder` object with `trusted_bytes: &[u8]`, calling